moonbuggy/docker-python-musl-wheels/README.md

 Wheel images are currently built in Alpine 3.17 with musl 1.2, although some musl 1.1 wheels are available in `wheels/`.

+> [!NOTE]
-**Note:** These are primarily intended for use in my own Docker images, to avoid having to compile modules every time I make a cache-breaking change to a Python image.
+> These are primarily intended for use in my own Docker images, to avoid
+> having to compile modules every time I make a cache-breaking change to a Python
+> image.
 This repo won't be a comprehensive collection of wheels.

 ## Usage
 There's a bunch of wheel files in the `wheels/` directory in this repo which can